Foreign Exchange Guide to the United States

 - Once your funds are received by the provider the converted USD amount will be transfered to the recipient account you specify in the United States.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more United States dollar deposited into the recipient bank account in the United States and less margins and fees kept by the banks!
+Use our Send to USD calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more U.S. dollar deposited into the recipient bank account and less margins and fees kept by the banks!